The European market potential for avocados

 - Use Spanish avocado importers and traders mainly to strengthen your position in France and southern Europe.
 Visit the Fruit Attraction trade fair to get in contact with Spanish avocado companies.

-- See how Spain is developing its trade in the reports on Exporting fresh fruit and vegetables to Spain.
+- See how Spain is developing its trade in the reports on exporting fresh fruit and vegetables to Spain.

 Italy: An emerging country for avocados